kai-staby/Portfolio/UQ Coursework/ENGG2800 - Team Project 1/Archive/README.md

 Altium project .zip archive, including all files relevant to the hardware design of the device.
 The BOM was created outside of Altium in an Excel spreadsheet.
+The project can be opened and filed/libraries interacted with in Altium Designer by opening the .PrjPCB file in the archive